codeangler/vpc-endpoints-lab/verify-gateway.md

 The S3 bucket policy you added to the **restricted** bucket enforces the requirement that writes into Amazon S3 occur via our VPC Endpoint.

+**SalesApp EC2 to UnRestricted Bucket**

+Verify that SalesApp EC2 **CANNOT** successfully write into the **unrestricted** bucket (bucket with no bucket policy) via the Gateway VPC Endpoint

+1. Refer to the collected output values from your CloudFormation stack.
+Note the value of the "UnrestrictedS3Bucket" output.
+You will substitute this value into the commands below.

 **Ensure that your session is connected to the Sales App EC2 instance.
-You will execute step 4 from the Sales App EC2 bash prompt.
-If you do not already have a session connected to the Sales App EC2 instance execute the following commands from the Cloud9:**
+You will execute step 2 from the Sales App EC2 bash prompt.
+If you do not already have a bash session connected to the Sales App EC2 instance execute the following commands from the Cloud9:**

 ``` json
 ssh ec2-user@salesapp -i vpce.pem
 ```

-4. Execute the commands provided below AFTER replacing the values of <RestrictedS3Bucket> with the output values collected in step 1.
+4. Execute the commands provided below AFTER replacing the values of <UnrestrictedS3Bucket> with the output value collected in step 1.
 Make note of the results.

 ``` json